-Vomit color can give insight into a person’s health status.
+Vomit color is a great indicator of a person’s health status and can help piece together a diagnosis.
 Yellow or green vomit can emerge with a flu virus or fasting, while black vomit is indicative of a more serious digestive problem that is causing internal bleeding.

 Vomit is a normal response to the presence of foreign substances or microorganisms in the body, however it can be a sign of a gastric illness.
 Therefore, vomiting, especially if it persists, should be assessed and treated as quickly as possible.